lhsystems/Onboarding-GitHub-Workshop/README.md

-# Lufthansa Systems ITCS Hamburg Workshop
+# Lufthansa Systems Dualis Onboarding GitHub Workshop

 This repository shows an example solutions to the tasks of the Lufthansa Systems Workshop at the ITCS Hamburg